yvettep321/mrtrix3/docs/fixel_based_analysis/st_fibre_density_cross-section.rst

 In this step, we segment fixels from the FOD template.
 The result is the *fixel mask* that defines the fixels for which statistical analysis will later on be performed (and hence also which fixels' statistics can support others via the mechanism of connectivity-based fixel enhancement (CFE) [Raffelt2015]_)::

-   fod2fixel -mask ../template/template_mask.mif -fmls_peak_value 0.10 ../template/wmfod_template.mif ../template/fixel_mask
+   fod2fixel -mask ../template/template_mask.mif -fmls_peak_value 0.10 ../template/wmfod_template.mif ../template/fixel_mask -afd fd.mif

 ..
 NOTE:: Fixel images, which appear in the pipeline from this step onwards, are stored using the :ref:`fixel_format`, which stores all fixel data for a fixel image in a directory (i.e. a folder).